-The Honourable William Davis acquired significant financial experience and exposure to accounting and financial issues while serving as Premier of Ontario and as a director of several public and private companies.
-The Honourable William Davis holds a degree Bachelor of Arts from the University of Toronto and a LL.B. for Osgoode Hall Law School.
+The Honourable William G. Davis acquired significant financial experience and exposure to accounting and financial issues while serving as Premier of Ontario and as a director of several public and private companies.
+The Honourable William G. Davis holds a degree Bachelor of Arts from the University of Toronto and a LL.B. from Osgoode Hall Law School.